ddotta/CV/README.md

 # CV
 This repository contains my personal CV, created as a R project.
-It was created with the R package {pagedown} and deployed with GitHub Pages (web version) and GitHub (PDF version).
+It was created with the R package {pagedown} and deployed with GitHub Pages.

 Up-to-date versions are available for [web](https://ddotta.github.io/CV/CV) and [PDF](https://github.com/ddotta/CV/raw/print/CV.pdf).